dotnet/AspNetCore.Docs/aspnetcore/fundamentals/static-files.md

 uid: fundamentals/static-files
 ms.custom: H1Hack27Feb2017
 ---

-# Introduction to working with static files in ASP.NET Core
+# Working with static files in ASP.NET Core

 <a name=fundamentals-static-files></a>